 We have incurred net losses each year since our inception.
-As a result of ongoing operating losses, we had an accumulated deficit of \$93.5 million as of June 30, 2004.
+As a result of ongoing operating losses, we had an accumulated deficit of \$102.7 million as of September 30, 2004.
 Even if we succeed in developing and commercializing one or more of our drug candidates, we expect to continue to incur substantial losses for the foreseeable future, and we may never become profitable.
 We anticipate that our expenses will increase substantially in the foreseeable future as we:

-- continue to conduct preclinical and clinical trials for our drug candidates, including the Phase III trials of Oxytrex and PTI-901 and the Phase I clinical trial and development activities for Remoxy; - · seek regulatory approvals for our drug candidates; - · develop, formulate, manufacture and commercialize our drug candidates; - · implement additional internal systems and develop new infrastructure; - · acquire or in-license additional products or technologies or expand the use of our technology; and - · maintain, defend and expand the scope of our intellectual property; and - · hire additional personnel.
+- continue to conduct preclinical and clinical trials for our drug candidates, including the Phase III trials of Oxytrex and PTI-901 as well as a clinical program and formulation and development activities for Remoxy; - seek regulatory approvals for our drug candidates; - develop, formulate, manufacture and commercialize our drug candidates; - implement additional internal systems and develop new infrastructure; - acquire or in-license additional products or technologies or expand the use of our technology; - · maintain, defend and expand the scope of our intellectual property; and - · hire additional personnel.

 We will need to generate significant revenues to achieve and maintain profitability.
-If we cannot successfully develop and commercialize our products, we will not be able to generate such revenues or achieve profitability in the future.
-Our failure to achieve or maintain profitability could negatively impact the market price of our common stock.
+If we cannot successfully develop, obtain regulatory approval for and commercialize our drug candidates, we will not be able to generate such revenues or achieve profitability in the future.
+Our failure to achieve or maintain profitability would have a material adverse impact on the market price of our common stock.

-If we cannot raise additional capital on acceptable terms, we may be unable to complete planned additional clinical trials of any or some of our drug candidates.
+If we cannot raise additional capital on acceptable terms, we may be unable to complete planned clinical trials of any or some of our drug candidates or to pursue attractive business opportunities.

 We have funded all of our operations and capital expenditures with the proceeds from public and private stock offerings.
-We expect that our current cash, cash equivalent and marketable securities on hand will be sufficient to meet our working capital and capital expenditure needs for at least the next twelve months.
-However, we may need to raise additional funds sooner and additional financing may not be available on favorable terms, if at all.
+We expect that our current cash, cash equivalents and marketable securities on hand will be sufficient to meet our working capital and capital expenditure needs for at least the next 12 months.
+However, we may need to raise additional funds within such 12-month period or thereafter and additional financing may not be available on favorable terms, if at all.
 Even if we succeed in selling additional securities to raise funds, our existing stockholders' ownership percentage would be reduced and new investors may demand rights, preferences or privileges senior to those of existing stockholders.
+If we raise additional capital through strategic alliance and license arrangements, we may have to trade our rights to our technology, intellectual property or drug candidates to others in such arrangements on terms that may not be favorable to us.

-If we determine that we need to raise additional funds and we are not successful in doing so, we may be unable to complete the clinical development of some or all of our drug candidates or to obtain FDA approval of our drug candidates, and we could be forced to discontinue product development, enter into a relationship with a strategic partner earlier than currently intended, reduce sales and marketing efforts and forego attractive business opportunities.
+If we determine that we need to raise additional funds and we are not successful in doing so, we may be unable to complete the clinical development of some or all of our drug candidates or to seek or obtain FDA approval of our drug candidates.
+We then could be forced to discontinue product development, enter into a relationship with a strategic partner earlier than currently intended, reduce sales and marketing efforts or forego attractive business opportunities.